bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareosWebui.rst

 Version < 16.2
 ~~~~~~~~~~~~~~

-|bareosWebui| :sinceVersion:`16.2.4: bareos-webui incorporates Zend Framework 2` incorporates the required Zend Framework 2 components, no extra Zend Framework installation is required.
+|webui| :sinceVersion:`16.2.4: bareos-webui incorporates Zend Framework 2` incorporates the required Zend Framework 2 components, no extra Zend Framework installation is required.
 For older versions of **bareos-webui**, you must install Zend Framework separately.
 Unfortunately, not all distributions offer Zend Framework 2 packages.
 The following list shows where to get the Zend Framework 2 package:

 -  RHEL, CentOS